 - The nominee must have made a significant contribution to the Association and/or the profession.

 - The nominee must have shown outstanding promise for continuing service and leadership.
 Specific examples of his/her continuing activities must be provided.

 Download Emerging Leader Award Nomination Form

 Nominations must be received by AALL no later than February 1 of each year; self-nomination by members is acceptable.
-A subcommittee of the Leadership Development Committee will complete its deliberations and the selection process by March 21.
+The Emerging Leader Award Jury will complete its deliberations and the selection process by March 21.

-The subcommittee of the Leadership Development Committee will review the nominations and make a final decision on who will receive the award.
+The Emerging Leader Award Jury will review the nominations and make a final decision on who will receive the award.
 Each nominee shall be considered individually and confidentially and will be judged according to the criteria listed above.
 The award may be presented annually, but there is no requirement that the award be given each year.
-For more information, please contact Leadership Development Committee Chair.
+For more information, please contact Emerging Leader Award Jury Chair.

 The award shall be presented during the AALL Annual Meeting, and it will be given in name of the Association.
-The recipient will receive a certificate and a $500 cash prize.
+The recipient will receive a certificate.

 2014: Janine Liebert, Programs and Partnerships Librarian, LA Law Library, Los Angeles, CA

 2013: Jason Eiseman, Head of Technology Services, Lillian Goldman Law Library, Yale Law School, New Haven, CT

 2012: Margaret Butler, Associate Director for Public Services, Georgia State University College of Law Library, Atlanta, GA